Scuba Diving: Barotrauma and Decompression Sickness

 - Lung squeeze: This occurs when you are free-diving, but very few divers can hold their breath to depths that cause this injury to occur.

-This occurs during an ascent while scuba diving and air becomes trapped in a
+- Tooth squeeze: This occurs during an ascent while scuba diving and air becomes trapped in a filling or cavity.

 - Barotrauma can occur during ascent also.
 A reverse squeeze occurs in the middle ear or sinus when a diver has an upper respiratory infection (cold) and has used nasal spray to open the breathing passages.
 As the spray wears off during diving, tissues swell and cause obstruction, resulting in a pressure difference and damage.
 During "bounce diving" the eustachian tube may become inflamed and lead to a middle ear squeeze.